King-of-wafles/screamputer/README.md

 - basic or other programming language writing with voice (sounds like a terrible idea, let's do it!)

 All these apps should be able to be used entirely with voice, requiring no human interface devices.
 This is not a practical thing, it is simply a stupid idea that I think would be funny.
-Hey look, I'm adding some stuff in VS code!
-This is a test, and I think I'm having fun.